jdesroch/sys-dash/README.md

 # sys-dash
-DON'T USE - This was created as I learned git and bash scripting.
+DON'T USE - This was created as I learned git and bash scripting... on Solaris containers!